Categorifying computable reducibilities: Introduction

 Categorical methods and language have been employed in many areas of Mathematics.
 In Mathematical Logic, they are widely used in Model Theory and Proof Theory.
 In Recursion or Computability Theory, there is a long tradition of categorical methods in Realizability studies, expounded in van Oosten's book \cite{van_Oosten_realizability}.
 One of the key tools employed in such a setting is the notion of \emph{tripos}, introduced by Hyland, Johnstone, and Pitts in \cite{hyland89}, which is a specific instance of the notion of \emph{hyperdoctrine} introduced by Lawvere ~\cite{lawvere1969,lawvere1969b,lawvere1970} to synthesize the structural properties of logical systems.

-The use of categorical methods in Realizability includes, for example, Hofstra's work \cite{Hofstra2006}, where he proved that most well-known realizability-like triposes, (e.g. the ``effective" tripos~\cite{hyland89}, the ``modified realizability" tripos~\cite{VANOOSTEN1997273} and the ``dialectica" tripos~\cite{Biering_dialecticainterpretations}) are instances of a more general notion of tripos associated to a given ordered partial combinatory algebra (PCA) (equipped with a filter).
+The use of categorical methods in Realizability includes, for example, Hofstra's work \cite{Hofstra2006}, where he proved that most well-known realizability-like triposes, (e.g. the ``effective" tripos~\cite{hyland89}, the ``modified realizability" tripos~\cite{VANOOSTEN1997273} and the ``dialectica'' tripos~\cite{Biering_dialecticainterpretations}) are instances of a more general notion of tripos associated to a given ordered partial combinatory algebra (PCA) equipped with a filter.
 It is worth recalling that the notion of PCA presents a generalization of both Kleene's first and second models.
-His point was that all these triposes can be presented as ``triposes for a given PCA", hence all these notions differ only in the choice of the associated PCA, and we could say that all realizability is relative to a choice of a PCA.
+His point was that all these triposes can be presented as ``triposes for a given PCA", hence all these notions differ only in the choice of the associated PCA, and we could say that all realizability is relative to a choice of a PCA equipped with a filter.

-Hofstra's formulation explains and systematizes the different kinds of triposes for realizability developed independently before.

 Over the years, several authors observed that realizability triposes are instances of a free construction adding ``generalized existential quantifiers'' to a given doctrine.
 For instance, we refer to Hofstra's work \cite{Hofstra2006}, Trotta and Maietti's work \cite{trottamaietti2020}, and Frey's works \cite{Frey2014AFS,Frey2020}.
 So every realizability tripos is obtained by freely adding left adjoints along the class of all morphisms of the base category.
 Hence, combining this result with the previous analysis by Hofstra, we have that realizability-like triposes are instances of the generalized existential completion.
-These results bring to light the abstract, structural property that lay behind all the various forms of realizability.
+These results show the abstract, structural property that lies behind all the various forms of realizability.

 Despite the long tradition of studying realizability and its variants from a categorical perspective, a systematic and in-depth analysis of computability-like reducibilities, such as Turing \cite{Odifreddi92, Soare1987}, Medvedev~\cite{Sorbi1996,Hinman2012}, Muchnik~\ \cite{Hinman2012}, and Weihrauch reducibilities~\cite{Brattka_2011}, from a categorical perspective is still lacking.
 A categorical presentation of these notions is useful to highlight some of their abstract structural properties.
 Moreover, this work provides a common language for the categorical logic community and the computability theorists.
 These are two fields that traditionally employ very different languages and notations, so a categorical understanding of reducibility in computability with categorical logic descriptions in terms of doctrines has the positive effect of fostering collaborations between the two communities.